fullybaked/CakeS3/README.md

 Just download the package and unzip it into your app/Plugin directory

+_Remember if you use Git to use the 1.3.x branch_

 ## Setup

 Add the following to your controller $components instance variable